 - 2 cloves garlic, minced

-- 4 red potatoes, peeled and chopped into 1 inch cubes
+- 4 large red potatoes, peeled and chopped into 1 inch cubes

 - 32 ounces low-sodium vegetable stock or homemade vegetable stock

 - 1 bay leaf

 - 2 sprigs fresh thyme can use 1 teaspoon dried thyme

 - salt and pepper, to taste

 - Remove the corn kernels from the cobs.
 Set aside.